World-of-Workflows/WorkflowsUniversity/docs/03_navigation/navigation.md

 ### Swagger

 This shows API Definitions as it applies to your own World of Workflows installation.
-The API extends as you create new Types and publish new workflows.
+The API extends as you create new Tables and publish new workflows.

 ### Account